-On August 11, 2021, the Company filed a universal shelf registration statement on Form S-3, which was declared effective on August 23, 2021 (the "Registration Statement").
-Under the Registration Statement, the Company may offer and sell up to \$200.0 million of a variety of securities, including common stock, preferred stock, depositary shares, debt securities, warrants, subscription rights or units from time to time pursuant to one or more offerings at prices and terms to be determined at the time of the sale.
-In connection with the filing of the Registration Statement, the Company entered into an Open Market Sale Agreement with Jefferies LLC, as sales agent, pursuant to which the Company may offer and sell shares of its common stock with an aggregate offering price of up to \$50.0 million under an "at-the-market" offering program.
+On August 11, 2021, the Company filed a universal shelf registration statement on Form S-3, which was declared effective on August 23, 2021 (the "Registration" "2021 Registration Statement").
+Under the 2021 Registration Statement, the Company may could offer and sell up to \$200.0 million of a variety of securities, including common stock, preferred stock, depositary shares, debt securities, warrants, subscription rights or units from time to time pursuant to one or more offerings at prices and terms to be determined at the time of the sale.
+In connection with the filing of the 2021 Registration Statement, the Company entered into an Open Market Sale Agreement with Jefferies LLC, as sales agent, pursuant to which the Company may offer and sell shares of its common stock with an aggregate offering price of up to \$50.0 million under an "at-the-market" offering program. program (the "At-the-Market Offering Program").
+On November 7, 2023, the Company filed a universal shelf registration statement on Form S-3, which was declared effective on November 15, 2023 (the "2023 Registration Statement").
+Under the 2023 Registration Statement, the Company may offer and sell up to \$300.0 million of a variety of securities, including common stock, preferred stock, depositary shares, debt securities, warrants, subscription rights or units from time to time pursuant to one or more offerings at prices and terms to be determined at the time of the sale.
+On August 6, 2024, in anticipation of the expiration of the 2021 Registration Statement, the Company filed a prospectus supplement (the "2024 Prospectus Supplement") under the 2023 Registration Statement to register the offer and sale of the outstanding shares that could be sold under the At-the-Market Offering Program, which prospectus supplement superseded and replaced the sales agreement prospectus, dated August 23, 2021, under the 2021 Registration Statement.
 As of December 31, 2023, the Company had sold 3,553,995 shares of its common stock pursuant to the Open Market Sale Agreement for aggregate net proceeds of \$21.2 million.
-No shares of the Company's common stock were sold pursuant to the Open Market Sale Agreement during the three six months ended March 31, 2024.
-From July 1, 2024 through the date of this Quarterly Report on Form 10-Q, the Company sold 810,445 shares of its common stock pursuant to the Open Market Sale Agreement for aggregate net proceeds of \$4.2 million.
+As of the date of filing of the 2024 Prospectus Supplement, the Company had issued and sold No 4,364,440 shares of the Company's common stock were sold pursuant to the Open Market Sale Agreement during for aggregate gross proceeds of approximately \$26.2 million.
+Under the six 2024 Prospectus Supplement, the Company may sell the remaining shares of common stock under the Open Market Sale Agreement for an aggregate offering price of up to approximately \$23.8 million.
+During the three and nine months ended June 30, 2024.
+From July 1, 2024 through the date of this Quarterly Report on Form 10-Q, September 30, 2024, the Company sold 810,445 2,083,668 shares of its common stock pursuant to the Open Market Sale Agreement for aggregate net proceeds of \$4.2 10.4 million.